Mujeeb Jaihoon

 Who leads humanity

-Across the entire ethnicity.
+Across every ethnicity.

-Whose body and mind,
+Whose body and mind are

 Pure and fragrant.